Rudebox: Background

 Conceptually, Rudebox blends nostalgia and reinvention.
-The autobiographical songs "The 80’s" and "The 90’s" revisit Williams’s youth and his early years in Take That, while other tracks reinterpret the pop culture of those eras through an electronic lens.
 In his Track-by-Track Guide, Williams wrote that the album allowed him to revisit his formative influences—from British rap and new wave to acid house—within a freer, more experimental framework.
 "The 80’s" drew on the conversational style of UK garage and spoken-word poetry, whereas "The 90’s" was initially built around a sample from "Wichita Lineman" before evolving into a reflective monologue.

 Pet Shop Boys co-wrote and produced "She’s Madonna" after Williams played them Kraftwerk’s "Tour de France" as a sonic reference.
 The duo later described the collaboration on their official website as "a mixture of Robbie’s humour and our melancholy electronic style".

 Upon the album’s release, Williams reflected that Rudebox represented a personal turning point.
 He described it as the moment he felt creatively liberated, explaining that he could no longer make albums in the same style as before and that this new direction had "opened up a thousand other doors" for him as an artist.

-The resulting album stands as one of Williams’s most experimental and polarising works—a mosaic of autobiographical storytelling, homage to pop history, and dance-floor futurism that redefined his creative trajectory.

 Williams subsequently worked with co-producer Mark Ronson again the following year on his covers album Version, contributing vocals to his cover of The Charlatans' 1990 hit "The Only One I Know".
 The Apple Music description of Version dubs Ronson and Williams' rendition as having "transformed a baggy anthem into a Northern soul stomper".
 The cover was also featured on select editions of Williams' 2010 greatest hits album In and Out of Consciousness: Greatest Hits 1990–2010.

 Controversies

-"She's M was at the centre of a tabloid storm after Ashley Hamilton claimed that he came up with part of the song with Williams.
+"She's Madonna" was at the centre of a tabloid storm after Ashley Hamilton claimed that he came up with part of the song with Williams.
 Hamilton has claimed he wishes to take the matter to court as he is not credited as a co-writer on the album.

 Further controversy arose over the track "The 90's", part of which implies that Williams was ripped off by Take That's manager Nigel Martin-Smith after the band failed to make a profit from a European tour.
 The song raised the ire of Martin-Smith, who demanded that the song be removed from the album.
 The omitted lyrics were rapped during the break before the second verse.
 During a 2019 concert at The Roundhouse in London, Williams stated: "Somebody asked me to do The '90s tonight.
 But I can't [...] because I'll get sued by Nigel Martin-Smith".